abdulrahim2002/thinkersclub/_posts/2024-07-09-memory-access-detection-using-merkel-trees.md

 The encryption should be performed in hardware, and the memory access system calls should define protocols for decrypting the underlying memory.
 The same system call would update necessary variables of the file in question, such as access time.

-Below, is a detailed description.

-## Memory Access System Call

 The memory access system call needs to be implemented so that when one accesses memory, the data is decrypted and other [functions](#working) are performed.

+Below is a detailed description.

 ## Architecture

-Most operating systems' file systems follow a hierarchical structure.
+File system in most operating systems follow a hierarchical structure.
 We augment this with a Merkle tree, where a node is attached to each file in the file system.
 These nodes form a Merkle tree, where each node contains the hash of its children (in the case of non-leaf nodes) or the